mizu-dump/Fabric/README.md

 Fabric is a modular, lightweight mod loader for Minecraft : on your Android and [iOS](https://github.com/PojavLauncherTeam/PojavLauncher_iOS) devices.

+Most mods will also require you to install [Fabric API](test) into the mods folder.

 ## Table of Contents